restaumatic/external-orders-api/README.md

           1. `pickupCode` - optional non-empty text
       1. `CourierPickUp` - an order must only be prepared in a restaurant, it will be taken away by external courier
           1. `pickupCode` - optional non-empty text
+          1. `deliveryFee` - optional, delivery fee
-      1. `Delivery` -  an order must only be prepared and delivered by a restaurant, for this tag additional field `address` is required with fields:
+      1. `Delivery` -  an order must only be prepared and delivered by a restaurant
+          1. `deliveryFee` - optional, delivery fee
+          1. `address`- required field:
             1. `street` - required non-empty text
-          2. `streetNumber` - required text, however can be empty
+            1. `streetNumber` - required text, however can be empty
-          3. `apartmentNumber` - optional non-empty text
+            1. `apartmentNumber` - optional non-empty text
-          4. `floor` - optional non-empty text
+            1. `floor` - optional non-empty text
-          5. `postCode` - optional non-empty text
+            1. `postCode` - optional non-empty text
-          6. `city` - required non-empty text
+            1. `city` - required non-empty text
-          7. `country` - required, one of PL, GB, RU, RO, CZ, HR, SK, DE, NL, ES (potentially extended in the future)
+            1. `country` - required, one of PL, GB, RU, RO, CZ, HR, SK, DE, NL, ES (potentially extended in the future)
-          8. `formattedAddress` - optional non-empty text, the address in the way it's supposed to be displayed, should be in accordance to other fields
+            1. `formattedAddress` - optional non-empty text, the address in the way it's supposed to be displayed, should be in accordance to other fields
-          9. `coordinates` - optional object
+            1. `coordinates` - optional object
                 1. lat - required number, latitude
                 2. lon - required number, longitude
       1. `DineIn` - an order must only be prepared and delivered to a restaurant table, could potentially include table number (e.g. via scanning qr code)
   1. `requestedFullfillmentTime` - optinal zulu (UTC) time in ISO 8601 format e.g "2019-05-14T15:44:54.723Z", when the restaurant is suppossed to fullfill the order, which is: either getting the order ready to be picked up by the external courier or customer (`fullfillmentMethod==Takeaway`) or getting the order delivered by the restaurant's courier (`fullfillmentMethod==Delivery`) or serving the order at the restaurant's table (`fullfillmentMethod==DineIn`).
 If not provided it's assumed to be as soon as possible.
   1. `subjectToOverwriteFullfillmentTime` - required boolean - if fullfilment time can be overwritten upon order acceptance